 This wasn’t the end of the Coliseum though (otherwise this would be a very short blog).
 The Coliseum was rebuilt at 1012 West 4th Street (instead of wood as with the original structure, this time brick was used as a safety measure) across the road from the original site and reopened on October 27, 1914 with a long list of musical events from the Redpath-Vawter Series dedicating the beautiful new building.
 3,000 people attended the event.

-Later renamed the Col Ballroom, this structure has been the site of many musical and social events through the years.
+Later renamed the Col Ballroom, this structure with its exquisite millwork has been the site of many musical and social events through the years.
 Bix Beiderbecke, Jimmy Hendrix, the Guy Lombardo Orchestra, and the Beach Boys have all played at the Col. High school proms, weddings, political rallies, and war fundraisers have all been part of the building’s history too.
 There even were 1920s Charleston dance contests at the Col along with dance marathons in the 1930s.
 Don’t imagine these wonderful events are a thing of the past either.
 In 1995 the Quad Cities Mexican American Organization took over the Col Ballroom and under their control the Col had a wonderful restoration in 2007 that reintroduced to a new generation original features of the building that had been hidden for years.
 Perfect to bring back memories while creating a unique place to create new ones.

 Now a days the Col hosts bingo, wedding receptions, bands during Bix, a Mexican-American Debutant Ball (education and volunteering are highlighted for these debutantes), and the post-St. Patrick’s Society Grande Parade Bash with music and dancing just to name a few events that keep the Col hopping.
 Small bands still play their shows at the Col. Kevin Costner and his band performed there just a few weeks ago for over 700 people!
 What a wonderful place still making happy memories for those in the Quad Cities!
 We hope the QCMAO continues to keep this dance land dancing and making memories for years to come.